How to Carry Water When Walking or Hiking

 Carrying water is the most important decision you’ll make when walking and hiking.
 Whether you’ve got a short little 1-miler around the neighborhood or a 5-day trek into the woods, water is the critical element.
 For me, since I do all types of walking and many different lengths, I have a whole closet full of water carriers.
-Here’s what I use and when:
+Here’s how to carry water when walking or hiking based on how long your walk or hike is.
+We also review several types of water bottles and water bladders.

 Short Walks and Short Urban Hikes

-When I want more than one bottle of water, which is often here in dry Colorado, and I also need to carry a few snacks, my keys, and my phone, I prefer this bag (which my husband got me, and I love him for it!)
+When I want more than one bottle of water, which is often here in dry Colorado, and I also need to carry a few snacks, my keys, and my phone, I prefer this Osprey water carrying bag (which my husband got me, and I love him for it!)
+This is the best way to carry water when walking a bit longer walk.

 And finally, when I’m walking long hikes like on the Appalachian Trail or the Bruce Trail, I like my Osprey Kyte 46.
 It’s a true gem for stuffing a tent, sleeping bag, water sterilizer, clothes, and food.